Message from the Chair

 As University based health-care professionals and educators, we work to create a full academic environment.
 Our faculty actively engage in both internally funded and extramural NIH funded clinical and basic research that seeks to have a positive impact on the advancement of both biomedical science and health care in the field of Women's Health.

-Our Department is composed of 26 Board eligible/certified academic physicians and four Ph.D. faculty members.
-Our academic physicians have subspecialty interest in General Obstetrics & Gynecology, Gynecologic Oncology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility, Urogynecology and Reproductive Genetics.
-Our mid-level providers include 7 Certified Nurse Midwives who offer midwifery care for uncomplicated pregnant women, 3 Nurse Practitioners and one Physician Assistant, who offer routine gynecologic care in an outpatient setting.
-In addition, 21 community based private practice physicians in the Burlington area, most having part-time clinical faculty appointments in the Department, actively participate in our clinical teaching programs.
+Our Department is composed of over 30 Board eligible/certified academic physicians and five Ph.D. faculty members.
+Our academic physicians have subspecialty interest and training in General Obstetrics & Gynecology, Gynecologic Oncology, Maternal Fetal Medicine, Reproductive Endocrinology and Infertility, Family Planning, Urogynecology and Reproductive Genetics.
+Our mid-level providers include 9 Certified Nurse Midwives who offer midwifery care for uncomplicated pregnant women, 2 Nurse Practitioners and one Physician Assistant, who offer routine gynecologic care in an outpatient setting.
+In addition, approximately 20 community based private practice physicians in the Burlington area, most having part-time clinical faculty appointments in the Department, actively participate in our clinical teaching programs.
 As health-care professionals and educators, we strive to provide compassionate and holistic care for our patients coupled with the ability to offer the latest in clinical and technological advancements in the field of Obstetrics and Gynecology.

 Ira M. Bernstein, M.D.

 Professor and John Van Sicklen Maeck Chair